 Temelin shut down

-The Temelin nuclear power plant has gone back on line, following a shutdown at the weekend.
-The controversial power plant was shut down late on Friday night due to a malfunction of the plant's condenser pumps.
-CEZ, the company in charge of constructing and operating Temelin, said in a statement that the first reactor at the plant, which began test operations in October, went into automatic shutdown after a pump malfunction.
-According to the Czech Nuclear Safety Agency, the shutdown was normal, and demonstrated that the plant's security systems were in working order.
-The malfunction occurred only hours after the nuclear safety agency had given the go ahead for CEZ to raise output in the first reactor to thirty percent.
+The controversial Temelin nuclear power plant in South Bohemia has shut down due to a malfunction of the plant's condenser pumps.
+CEZ, the company in charge of constructing and operating Temelin, said in a statement that the first reactor at the plant, which began test operations in October, went into automatic shutdown on Friday night.
+According to the Czech Nuclear Safety Agency,the shutdown was normal, and demonstrated that the plant's security systems were in working order.
+The shutdown occurred only hours after the nuclear safety agency had given the go ahead for CEZ to raise output in the first reactor to thirty percent.
 The agency also announced that tests will continue as planned at Temelin.
-Austrian opponents of Temelin were fiercely critical of a twelve hours delay before Austrian officials were informed of the shutdown until twelve hours after it took place, and some have called for the plant to be shut down permanently.
-The Czech Nuclear Safety Agency gave its approval for the plant to go back on line early on Monday morning.
+Austrian opponents of Temelin were fiercely critical of a twelve hours delay before Austrian officials were informed of the shutdown.
+The issue of Temelin has severely strained relations between Austria and the Czech Republic in recent months.

-On a related note, fresh demonstrations against the Temelin nuclear power plant were held on both the Czech-Austrian and Czech-German borders on Saturday.
-Protestors claimed that an agreement reached by Austrian Chancellor Wolfgang Schussel and Czech Prime Minister Milos Zeman earlier this week to implement further safety checks at Temelin, and to carry out an environmental impact study of the nuclear power plant, is insufficient.
+Fresh demonstrations against the Temelin nuclear power plant have been held on both the Czech-Austrian and Czech-German borders.
+Protestors claim that an agreement reached by Austrian Chancellor Wolfgang Schussel and Czech Prime Minister Milos Zeman earlier this week to implement further safety checks at Temelin, and to carry out an environmental impact study of the nuclear power plant, is insufficient.
 Unlike previous demonstrations, however, the protestors do not intend to block border crossings into the Czech Republic.
 Border blockades in recent months have worsened Czech-Austrian relations, and officials on both sides have expressed their opposition to any further blockades.

 A fresh public opinion poll in Germany has shown that most Germans are in favour of expanding the EU eastwards.
 Seventy four percent favour Hungary's bid for EU accession, sixty percent support Polish membership, and sixty one percent back the Czech Republic's candidacy.
 The poll shows, however, that the German public is not in favour of Turkey joining the Union, as only twenty eight percent said they were in favour of supporting Turkey's membership.